axruffin2055/Boot-Linux-OS-with-Windows-11-Dual-booting-OS-/README.md

 # Boot-Linux-OS-with-Windows-11-(Dual-booting-OS)
 Before starting this project, I highly recommend reinstalling Windows 11 OS on a clean disk.
 Why?
 If you will are using openSUSE Linux as main OS for web servers, vm host, or data backup (/vars logs included),
 then you will need added disk space for data, and storage pool.
+And reinstalling Windows 11 OS will
+give you control on creating a smaller disk partition filesystem for Windows, which will leave the
+rest of the disk space for Linux OS.
 Highly recommended: [Install Windows 11 on a clean disk](https://github.com/axruffin2055/How-to-install-Windows-11-on-a-clean-disk)

 Now...